nyaabyte/nr/README.md

 # NoReplacement <br/> <img alt="NoReplacement Protocol Logo" src="assets/nr.png" width="100">

+### Repo privated again, I need to make the specs make sense and add more detail.
+Since most of this was glued together with GPT5 I will have to do a multi week audit and rework but the general concept should still remain the same.
+I aim to also add verbosely defined documentation regarding “Sybil heuristics” and what metadata should be stored about nodes plus define the census voting threshold and requirements and less complex language.
+Since this is a big overhaul...
+Expect it to take a long time.
+In the meantime I hope another NB member hops on the gravy train to start piecing together LibNR with me so I can inevitably make a YouTube clone and get [pop-you-ler](https://youtu.be/rpFXOD_olvY).

 **Federal law is NoReplacement for parenting.**

 NoReplacement (`NR`) is a general-purpose decentralized network that aims to be extremely resistant to tampering, snooping and censorship through comprehensive generic data transport capabilities.